Constitution and Bylaws

 FEES AND DUES

-Section 1 The expenses of the Association incurred in carrying on its activities shall he met from (he initiation fees and the annual dues of the members; provided, however, that neither the Board of Governors nor any officer or committee shall have the authority to incur or contract on behalf of the Association any liability whatever beyond the amount of the monies actually collected.
-Amended: September 24, 1957
+Section 1 The expenses of the Association incurred in carrying on its activities shall be met from the annual dues of the members and sponsorships; provided, however, that neither the Board of Governors nor any officer or committee shall have the authority to incur or contract on behalf of the Association any liability whatever beyond the amount of the monies actually collected.

-Section 3 Members elected shall, within two weeks from date of notice of election, pay for dues for the current period.
-No member whose dues have not been paid may attend any meeting of the Association.
-Amended: December 1, 1969
+Section 2 No member whose dues have not been paid may attend any meeting of the Association.

-Section 4 Dues and bonds (mandatory) for active members will be fixed by the Board of Governors at least sixty (60) days prior to the beginning of the Calendar year, payable within sixty (60) days from the beginning of that time.
-Section 4A.
+Section 3 Dues (mandatory) for active members will be fixed by the Board of Governors at least ninety (90) days prior to the beginning of the Calendar year, payable within sixty (60) days from the beginning of that time.

-Retired Members over the age of 62 are not required to pay dues or to buy bonds .
-Amended: August 3l, 1991
+Section 4A Retired Members over the age of 65 are not required to pay dues.

-Section 5 The non-payment of such dues and bonds by active members shall automatically suspend a member.
-A member so suspended may he reinstated at the discretion of the Board of Governors upon payment of all arrears.
+Section 5 The non-payment of such dues by active members shall automatically suspend a member.
+A member so suspended may be reinstated at the discretion of the Board of Governors upon payment of all arrears.

 Article XI